 A week within sending the emails to the developers, a lot of to and fro with the developers we were able to collect a lot of relevant information that was available in the older version of the app.
-We tried to compare all the functionalities with results of testing of the later version of the app.
+We tried to compare all the functionalities with the results of testing the later version of the app.
 The good news was, in this way, we were able to find some knockout prior art that was able to confirm that the feature was available before the priority of the patent.

 We prepared the final report and presented all these findings to the client three days before the deadline, and guess what he had to say.
 I have quoted his words, verbatim:

 “I have gone through the report and reviewed the references.
 This is excellent work.
 Let me know of next steps for closing out this case.
 I may have another patent in a very similar technology space that I will need invalidated.
 I will be in touch regarding that one.”

 We couldn’t have been happier.
 After all, this client was the one whom we have spent years nurturing, and getting repeated work from them was a sign that all the hard work had paid off.

 On my way home from the office that day, my new maps assistant recommended me another path to get home within 30 minutes, as my usual path had heavy traffic.

 Guess what?
 I couldn’t get home within 30 minutes as there was a freight truck accident blocking the way for the next hour.